Managing your Merchandise Plan and Open to Buy require you to manage different components depending on where you are in the process.

 For your In-Season Plans, you will look at recent trends and delivery shifts to determine a more accurate depiction on how the business is performing.
 This is when you can adjust your category penetrations as well to see how product mix shifts are impacting the overall business.

 Your Pre-Season Plans are built on your current trend (and financial factors) prior to having any actuals, except for some on order based on lead times.
 Pre-Season lets you derive a plan for your team to assort to and buy against.
 Please refer to this article here for a walk-through on that workflow.

 When planning In Season, you will be planning based off of growth rate, monthly builds, discount rate, return rate, receipt movements and current inventory position.

 Toolio - In-Season Planning Retail view we have formatted the workflow to highlight where to focus and what to input.

 Flow On Order to Receipts- Run this function to seed your Receipts with the On Order Actuals for the balance of the year. (article link here)

-Generate Inventory from Receipts- Select this function before you start your planning to see the impact of your sales and receipts shifts on the inventory.
+Generate Inventory- Select this function before you start your planning to see the impact of your sales and receipts shifts on the inventory.

 Gross Sales Retail - Build Planyou can re-trend your sales based on the latest actuals.